 Target values for suspended-sediment are based on the concept that stable channel conditions can be represented by channel evolution Stages I and VI.
 Therefore, the effective discharge sediment yields for Stage I and VI in a given ecoregion represent background or natural transport rates (Simon, et al., 2002b).
 The targeted sediment yield for an ecoregion is based on the sediment yield values obtained for Stage I and VI sites within that ecoregion.
-A range of stable values was assigned to HUC 03160104 based on the level III ecoregion values (Table 3).
-HUC 03160104 is located entirely within level III ecoregion 65 as shown in Figure 4.
-For this ecoregion, the targeted sediment yield range is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
+For this ecoregion, the targeted sediment yield range for the oxbow tributaries is 0.0004 to 0.0018 tons per acre per day at the effective discharge.